nabbdl/openshift-origin/README.md

 |Network Security Groups|1 Network Security Group Master VMs<br />1 Network Security Group for Infra VMs<br />1 Network Security Group for Node VMs  |
 |Availability Sets      |1 Availability Set for Master VMs<br />1 Availability Set for Infra VMs<br />1 Availability Set for Node VMs  |
 |Virtual Machines   	|3 or 5 Masters.
 First Master is used to run Ansible Playbook to install OpenShift<br />2 or 3 Infra nodes<br />User-defined number of Nodes (1 to 30)<br />All VMs include a single attached data disk for Docker thin pool logical volume|

-If you have a Red Hat subscription and would like to deploy an OpenShift Container Platform (formerly OpenShift Enterprise) cluster, please visit: https://github.com/Microsoft/openshift-container-platform

 ## READ the instructions in its entirety before deploying!